Hard to believe but 2018 is nearing its end. It seems only yesterday that we were sweltering through a hot, sticky summer. Now it’s snowing.

 1985 became 1986, but GI Joe didn’t continue with me.
 It didn’t seem as cool as it once was.
 I felt like I had failed, that I wasn’t living up to the ideals I thought the toy was supposed to instill – bravery, honor, and loyalty to your comrades.
 I got self-righteous; this was Grade 7.
 12 going on 13.
 Toys?
 They were for little kids.
 How on earth could I show up with GI Joe toys at school and expect to make friends?

 It was a long, lonely time for me.
 I still had the comics and still kept up my collecting with that once monthly visit to the local comic store (subsequently branching out into more mature titles like Watchmen and The Shadow).
 I received my last batch of GI Joe toys that Christmas.
-I may have played with them a bit that holiday week, but they went into the closet come January and that’s where they stayed even after we moved back to Canada a year ahead of schedule (but not back to Toronto as planned).
+I may have played with them a bit that holiday week, but they went into the closet come January and that’s where they stayed even.
 The toys were packed up and moved up north but they stayed packed away in those boxes for the next 30 years.
 By the time I started Grade 8 in yet another new town, I was heavily into music and that became the way I made friends; with mixtapes and playlists and record collections.
 Without friends to play with, my toys were all kind of … childish.

 The recess bell rings.
 They kids race back inside.
 The doors close, and I’m alone again.
 I pick myself up, trudge back down t to my waiting car, climb in, and drive home.